mike1234-pixel/ffc-quality-assurance-project-one/README.md

 ## User Stories

-- Users can enter a number with a shorthand unit metric or imperial unit such as mi or km, and have returned the corresponding metric or imperial value. (example 31mi)
+- Users can enter a number with a shorthand metric or imperial unit such as mi or km, and have returned the corresponding metric or imperial value. (example 31mi)

 - If a user's input is invalid returned will be "invalid input".